Batrinath/portfolio/README.md

-# portfolio
+# Portfolio
-my first portfolio
+my first portfolio and simple no project done its is a design